 - Root everything we do on the foundation of Scripture.

 Fostering a culture of growth and improvement for our students starts with these three core values.
 Let’s see how this works.

-It’s true.
 We have high standards for our students at Lutheran High.
-We want them to succeed at the highest levels, and to be so much more than just “functioning adults.”
-We want to help out students become compassionate, giving, loving, intelligent members of society who are committed to God, and who impact the world in big ways.
-This goal drives everything we do at LuHi, and we are strategic in supporting students to achieve it.
-We are proud of our school’s culture of improvement and growth.
-Let’s talk more about what that means.
+We want them to succeed at the highest levels and be much more than just “functioning adults.”
+We want to help students become compassionate, giving, loving, intelligent members of society who are committed to Kingdom Work.

 Personal Support for Each Student